7 Best Keto Potato Substitute Options (#1 Is Amazing!)

 jicama

 If you have jicama available, this vegetable can also be used to substitute for potatoes on keto.
 Jicama is a root vegetable that tastes somewhat like an apple but is less sweet.
-Jicama can be identified by its brown skin which looks like potatoes, and its white insides.
+Jicama can be identified by its brown skin and its white insides, which look like potatoes.

 Use jicama to replace potatoes in dishes like jicama fries, jicama salads, stir-fries, soups, stews, baked and more.